luchiago/dev-radar/README.md

 The developed application it will be: Waze/Google Maps for developers

-It will help to understand things like: how to work with geolocatization, non-relational database...
+It will help to understand things like: how to work with geolocatization, non-relational database and, of course, about the FullStack in JavaScript

-# Installation
+## Installation

-## Requirements
+### Requirements

 * NodeJS (12.13.1)
 * npm (6.13.6)
 * yarn (1.17.3)

+## Responsability of each stack

+### Back-End

+Built on NodeJS, it will have a responsibility to take care of:

+* Business Rules
+* DB Connection
+* Email sending
+* Web Services communication
+* User authentication
+* Security and Cryptography

+This is one API REST

+Also, we will use the Github API to get information (such as avatar, bio) from devs

+We're using `express` package, MongoDB as Non-relational DB